Director of Interior Design

 The cohort concept can be achieved on a smaller scale with emphasis on passive sanitation to maximize precaution.
 In addition to supporting infection prevention, research from health experts supports that better quality of life is experienced through smaller households within senior housing.3 There are staffing benefits to this concept as well, like stronger relationship building opportunities.

 As we examine Senior Living design trends that surfaced in the pandemic, we’re seeing the need to reimagine the staff person journey through the building – starting at the entry.
-Updating the staff entry sequence can play an important role in helping you flex your operations during a health crisis.
+Updating the staff entry sequence can play an important role in helping to flex operations during a health crisis.

 Touchless access control and security systems can be used in staff entryways.
 There is an array of touchless technologies that can be used in this space.
-For example, consider technology that allows you to wave your hand in front of a sensor to open the door.
+For example, consider technology that allows someone to wave their hand in front of a sensor to open the door.

 Separate staff entries and enhanced staff amenities can help with: